-It is a crime under the Act (subject to available defences) to enter into an agreement or arrangement with a competitor to fix prices for the supply of a product, allocate customers or markets for the production or supply of a product.
+It is a crime under the Act (subject to available defences) to enter into an agreement or arrangement with a competitor to fix prices for the supply of a product, allocate customers or markets for the production or supply of a product, or restrict the production or supply of a product.
 It is also a crime to engage in bid-rigging.
 These practices are prohibited regardless of their effect on competition.
-Deceptive telemarketing and wilful or reckless misleading advertising are also offences under the Act.
-Penalties for persons found guilty of such activities include imprisonment for up to 14 years and/or multi-million dollar fines.
-A violation of the criminal provisions of the Act can also result in a civil suit for damages by the person or persons who have suffered a loss as a result of such violation.